 I am heading the joint Inria/ICM Aramis Lab with O. Colliot at the Brain and Spine Institute (ICM) located within the Pitié-Salpêtrière hospital in Paris.
 I am also the coordinator of the ICM Center of Neuroinformatics, and scientific director of the ICM platform of biostatistics and bioinformatics.

 My team focuses on the development of new statistical and computational approaches for the analysis of image data and image-derived geometric data such a surface meshes.
-We have pioneered the statistical analysis of spatiotemporal measurements in longitudinal studies, where a set of objects or subjects are observed at multiple points in time.
+We have contributed to the definition of statistical analysis methods for spatiotemporal measurements in longitudinal studies, where sets of geometric objects (or structured data) are observed at multiple points in time.

 Our research is essentially motivated by, and applied to the study of the structure and function of the human brain.
 It makes accessible the wealth and complexity of information contained in multiple modalities of medical images via virtual representations of the brain, and allows the tracking of these representations during ageing or disease progression.

 I received the Young Investigator Award from the conference MICCAI in 2008 and the second Gilles Kahn Award for best dissertation in computer science in 2010.
 In 2015, I was awarded an ERC Starting Grant from the European Research Council.

 I am associate editor of IEEE Transactions on Medical Imaging.

 - Jul 12:Congratulations to Manon Ansart who will have an oral presentation at the next conference on Clinical Trials in Alzheimer's Disease (CTAD) in Boston in November, with in addition a paper accepted at Machine Learning in Clinical Decision Systems on "Prediction of amyloidosis from neuropsychological and MRI data for cost effective inclusion of pre-symptomatic subjects in clinical trials"!
 Big success Manon!